 Travel expenses for both domestic and international conference speakers and panelists are considered non-taxable, business expenses by the IRS.
 Therefore reimbursements for these expenses are not considered to be income to the invited speakers.
 As such, no tax withholding is required on any partial or full reimbursement of travel related expenses paid to invited speakers.

 Honorarium or Speaker Fees :

 Honorarium and/or speaker fees are considered to be taxable income regarless of whether the conference participant is a speaker (or panelist) or attendee.
-If the visitor is an international person, ITO will do a tax analysis before payment is issued to determine the amount of income tax withholding that is required.
-Any and all applicable tax treaty benefits will be applied to reduce or eliminate income tax withholding as long as VISIT has received a completed BVQ and the necessary immmigration documents.
+If the visitor is an international person, the ITO will do a tax analysis before payment is issued to determine the amount of income tax withholding that is required.
+Any and all applicable tax treaty benefits will be applied to reduce or eliminate income tax withholding as long as the ITO has received a completed BVQ and the necessary immmigration documents.
 Additional information on honoraria or speaker fees can be found on our website: